-This blog started off as a place for me to share my photos as I travelled all over the World solo; I had BIG plans to go everywhere… I went pretty far- I’ve been to 22 countries!
+Hi, I’m Kaitlin.
+This blog began as a place for me to share my travel photos and journals after I ditched my 9-5 and bought a 1-way ticket to see the world solo.
+I had BIG plans!
+I wanted to go everywhere… and I went far.
+I’ve been to all 50 states and 22 countries!

 “Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one’s lifetime.”– Mark Twain

 This will continue to be a blog about travel…

 and a place about taking care of our planet.

 It is a place created to encompass and evolve humanKIND.

 Life Within My Lens is full of my perspectives and insights gained from travel and life thereafter.
 It focuses on my commitment to living more intentionally; being sustainable and connecting to nature.
 Traveling solo made me more aware of myself.
 I learned that a single moment, a small choice, in my life is much more than that.
 My choices every day are far-reaching; affecting the lives of people all over the world.

 If you are interested in becoming sustainable, click here to explore my journey.
 Or click here to read about how travel ignited my inner hippie and connected me back to nature.